 The “legal hold” is a critical step, and one that needs to be taken quickly in order to avoid potential negative ramifications.
 This involves taking adequate measures to ensure that any records that might be responsive to the government’s request – both hard copy and electronic – are preserved as long as necessary.
 Companies that have regularly-scheduled purges and back-up tape re-writes will need to halt their standard operating procedures, and the appropriate IT personnel and records custodians should be notified promptly with clear instructions on what is required in order to meet the company’s legal obligations.

 Q: What are some of the most common reasons that state and federal authorities issue civil investigative demands?

 While civil investigative demands are used in a variety of types of civil investigations, some of the types of cases in which we most-commonly see the use of CIDs include:

-- Antitrust violations – The FTC and the Antitrust Division of the DOJ both routinely use civil investigative demands in the course of antitrust investigations.
+- Antitrust violations – The FTC and the Antitrust Division of the DOJ both routinely use CIDs in the course of antitrust investigations.

 - CFPB investigations – The CFPB is the federal agency responsible for enforcing the laws that protect consumers in financial product and service transactions.

-- Medicaid fraud – Both state and federal authorities use civil investigative demands to investigate cases of suspected Medicaid fraud.
+- Medicaid fraud – Both state and federal authorities use CIDs to investigate cases of suspected Medicaid fraud.

 - Medicare fraud – Allegations that a healthcare provider has submitted “false or fraudulent” claims for Medicare reimbursement can lead to substantial liability in civil cases.